 - Staunton, Glos.
 Greenfields Woodlands of Remembrance: GL19 3NZ.
 Old meadows looking towards the Malvern Hills.
 8 miles north of Gloucester, a mile north of Staunton.
 No website.

 - Forest of Dean: Coleford Cemetery Natural Burial Ground GL16 8DS

-- Slimbridge: the far end of the new (2007) cemetery.
-(Double cost for non -residents).
+- Slimbridge: the far end of the cemetery.
+(Double cost for non-residents).

 - Swindon: Westmill Woodland Burial Ground near Coleshill, SN5 8TH.
 Lovely open uplands meadow looking over the White Horse Vale.
 Not as far as you might think.